-[65:5] That is God’s command, He has sent down to you.
-And whoever fears God (wa-man yattaqi allaha), He removes from him of his evil deeds, and makes great for him a reward.
+[65:5] That is God’s command, He has sent it down to you.
+And whoever fears God (wa-man yattaqi allaha), He removes his evil deeds from him, and makes great for him a reward.

 [65:10] Indeed, God has prepared a severe punishment for them.
-So, you shall fear God (fa-ittaquu allaha), O men of understanding who believed.
-God has sent down to you a message.
+So, you shall fear God (fa-ittaquu allaha), O men of understanding – those who have believed.
+Indeed, God has sent down to you a message.

-[71:3] “That you shall worship God and fear Him (u`buduu allahi wa-ittaquuhu) and obey me.”
+[71:3] “That you shall worship God and shall fear Him (u`buduu allahi wa-ittaquuhu) and shall obey me.”